talangsoft/talangsoft.github.io/_posts/agile/2015-07-30-how-can-we-facilitate-effectve-meetings.md

 title: How Can We Facilitate Effective Meetings?
 category: agile
 tag: agile,teams,meetings,effective meetings
+description: 'I was always wondering why it is one of the biggest complaint from software developers that they need to attend
+              too many meetings that do not represent added value to their work.
+              I guess we could easily solve this problem with a change in the mindset of meeting organizers, facilitators and attendees as well...
+              SIMPLE STEPS could make a BIG DIFFERENCE in our meeting culture and our meetings could worth the time we spend on them if we would follow the hints below.'

 ---

 <strong>I was always wondering why it is one of the biggest complaint from software developers that they need to attend